Reports are used to retrieve data from a 1C:Enterprise infobase.

 In the report option settings dialog box, click Finish editing.
 The resulting report looks as follows:

-To specify grouping for report lines, click the Grouping tab.
+To specify grouping for report rows, click the Grouping tab.

 - Click Add